What Is a Fictitious ID and What Are the Penalties for Possessing One?Published on August 23, 2018

 The chief executive officer (CEO) of Backpage.com, a classified advertising website that launched in 2004, recently pleaded guilty to state and federal money laundering and conspiracy charges.
 If found guilty of these offenses, he faces a lengthy prison sentence and large fines.

 Are you facing charges for money laundering?
 If so, your future may be at stake.
-This makes it crucial to contact an experienced Los Angeles fraud attorney at Spolin Law P.C..
+This makes it crucial to contact an experienced Los Angeles fraud attorney or staff member at Spolin Law P.C..
 Call us at (310) 424-5816 today, or reach out through our online form to protect your rights and freedom.

 What is Backpage?